-Most Japanese children love “Dagashi (駄菓子)” which is a snack genre unique to Japan consisting of cheap and relatively small Japanese snacks and candies.
+Most Japanese kids love “Dagashi (駄菓子)” which is a snack genre unique to Japan consisting of cheap, relatively small, unique Japanese snacks and candies.

-They are cheap so that kids can buy a bunch of Dagashi treats with their small pocket money.
+Those Japanese treats are cheap so that children can buy various varieties even with their small pocket money.

 Tirol Choco Kinako Mochi Flavor

-When Japanese snack lovers talk about Dagashi chocolate candies, “Tirol Choco (チロルチョコ)” often becomes a topic of conversation among them.
+When Japanese snack lovers talk about Dagashi chocolate candy, “Tirol Choco (チロルチョコ)” often becomes a topic of conversation among them.

-In fact, the majority of the flavors are so cheap and available for 20 yen in convenience stores and supermarkets around the country.
+The majority of flavors are so cheap and unique and can be bought for 20 yen in convenience stores and the like.

-Let’s get back on track.
-From the above, you can imagine that the ingredients of the Tirol Chocolate Kinako Mochi Candy include Mochi rice cake and Kinako flour.
+Now, let’s get back to the main subject.
+From the above, you might imagine that the Tirol Chocolate Kinako Mochi Candy contains both Mochi and Kinako.

-Meanwhile, the outer milk chocolate is flavored with Kinako flour, which is why it has a yellowish color.
+But instead of using real Mochi, it has a chewy Mochi-like gummy candy in the middle, while the milk chocolate exterior is flavored with real Kinako, which is why it has a yellowish hue.